Last mile delivery

 But shoppers place a lot of value on fast and reliable delivery, as well.
 So, the hatred that they feel when they have to pay for delivery is irrational.

-In behavioural economics, this is known as the pain of paying.
+In behavioral economics, this is known as the pain of paying.

 It’s what helps us keep spending in check and affects our purchase decisions.
 And it all ties back to free delivery.